 Cap Skirring is much more touristy than the other parts of Casamance, mainly because of the Club Med, which is open six months a year.
 The town is like a mini Dakar, hectic and dirty, but with some exciting things to discover, such as:

 Cap Skirring beach: The most beautiful part of the beach is towards the South, not towards Club Med.
 Club Med was actually nowhere near as gorgeous as the southern part.
 Along the shore, you'll find laid-back wooden cabanas selling a variety of treats, from savory crêpes to freshly squeezed juices.
-It's perfect to wind down towards the end of your trip and soak up the sun before returning to gloomy Europe.
+It's perfect to wind down for the end of your trip and soak up the sun before returning to gloomy Europe.

 Rice harvest festival in Mlomp or Kagnout